Lamping on a public footpath – just how legal is it?

 Someone who trespasses with a firearm commits the criminal offence of armed trespass, which is very serious, carrying a large fine, time in jail or both if the judge does not like the cut of your jib.
 Make sure that you stay off the footpath while actually shooting.
 Stay on land you have permission to be on and you are bombproof.

-The correct term for having your shotgun certificate taken away by a firearms licensing department is having it revoked.
-The…
+Removed, confiscated, lost.
+In fact the correct term for having your shotgun certificate taken away by a firearms licensing department…

 I’ve got photographs of a man with a gun on a public footpath.
 What’s the law regarding this?